 - Take a shower with an anti-bacterial soap that is either given to you at Pretesting or purchased at a pharmacy or store.
-Common brands of the Chlorhexidine soap may be Hibiclens, Dynahex, or others. - Suggested items to take to the hospital: Personal hygiene (toothbrush, toothpaste, deodorant), Watch, Phone and charger, Loose fitting or athletic clothing, Slippers with non-slip soles or tennis shoes, Rolling Walker (front wheel only, rollators are not recommended).
-You will need a walker to get into the home you are staying in. - It is very important to bring your Photo ID, an up-to-date list of medications, and your
+Common brands of the Chlorhexidine soap may be Hibiclens, Dynahex, or others. - Suggested items to take to the hospital: Personal hygiene (toothbrush, toothpaste, deodorant), watch, phone and charger, loose fitting or athletic clothing, slippers with non-slip soles or tennis shoes, photo ID, an up-to-date list of medications, insurance card, rolling walker (front wheel only, rollators are not safe at first).
+You will need a walker to get into the home you are staying in.